Seneca Lake · The Area Map

 Burdett

-The newer estate perched above the south end of Seneca — modern barn tasting room, dry Riesling from steep-slope vineyards, and the broadest lake view of any stop.
+The operator's pick for the fine-wine-with-fantastic-views stop.
+Newer estate perched above the south end of Seneca — modern barn tasting room, dry Riesling from steep-slope vineyards, and the broadest lake view of any stop on the trail.

 Casual Dining · Featured